Code-Institute-Submissions/kboa_ecommerce_store-2/README.md

 </ul>

 ## Deployment
-The site was deployed to GitHub Page.
+The site was deployed to Heroku.
 The following steps were taken for deployment:
 <ul>
 <li> Steps for Deployment
 </li>